 It’s a daily medication for people who are more likely to get HIV from sex or drug use that involves needles.

 There are different kinds of PrEP medications.
-But there’s only one approved for people who have receptive vaginal sex, which includes women, transgender men, and some nonbinary people.
-It’s emtricitabine/tenofovir (Truvada).
+Emtricitabine/tenofovir (Truvada) was approved for people who have receptive vaginal sex, which includes women, transgender men, and some nonbinary people.
+Another option for women is Apretude (CAB-LA, or long-acting cabotegravir) which was approved for PrEP for both men and women in 2021.

 Emtricitabine/tenofovir is a pill you take every day.
 The virus-fighting drugs help stop HIV from setting up an infection and spreading in your body.